How many people should you invite to your wedding?

 Luckily, weighing the pros and cons of your wedding guest list length can help you choose the number of attendees that’s right for you and your budget.
 After that, you can move on to other exciting tasks—like finding your dream venue, sampling your favorite cake flavors, and of course, actually tying the knot.

-Factors to consider when choosing your guest list
+Factors to consider when making your wedding guest list

 Perhaps you’ve always known you wanted a beaded lace gown or a navy blue tux.
 But the question of “How many people should I invite to my wedding?” might not arise until you’re actually in the planning stage.